 At dinner recently, I was chatting with the kids about going to a movie.
 The teenage girls (my daughter and her friend) were giggling over a rated R movie starring some good looking men.
 I commented that there was no way we could see that because, “Your mom would never forgive me.”
-They assured me that I could simply tell her mom that we saw something more acceptable — they said that I could lie.
+They assured me that I could simply tell her mom that we saw something more acceptable.
 Then a sigh went around the table, “She would never do that, she doesn’t lie.”

 And that is what brand looks like, an instanteous certainty of who someone is and how they will act.